OFF Sales of Alcohol – Requirement to be Sold in Sealed Vessels

 Club premises certificate - required by clubs offering activities from premises to which public access is restricted and alcohol is supplied other than for profit.

 Temporary event notice - a temporary event notice (TEN) can authorise a licensable activity at a small scale one off event.

 Download the Licensing Act 2003 - Statement of Policy 2015 (pdf)

-In accordance with section 5(1) of the Licensing Act 2003, Newport City Council as the licensing authority has a statutory obligation to determine and publish a policy with respect to the exercise of its licensing functions prior to each consecutive five year period.
+In accordance with section 5(1) of the Licensing Act 2003, Newport City Council (the Licensing Authority) has a statutory obligation to determine and publish a policy with respect to the exercise of its licensing functions prior to each consecutive 5 year period.